Yttrium-tYcLief/sod-guides/bwl/twindrakes.md

 Both bosses must die at roughly the same time, or they begin reviving with a small amount of HP and must be put down again.
 Be sure to call for DPS to slow their damage as needed.

-### Black Trial Changes
-*Red light, green light*
+{: .blacktrial }
+> **Red Light, Green Light**
+>

-Periodically, the bosses will cast [**Stop!**](https://www.wowhead.com/classic/spell=467748/stop), which is like a "red light".
+> Periodically, the bosses will cast [**Stop!**](https://www.wowhead.com/classic/spell=467748/stop), which is like a "red light".
 It lasts for 5 seconds.
 While you have the debuff you MUST stop moving, or else you will take 500 shadow damage every 0.5 sec that you're moving.
 After it falls off, there will be a lull, and then the bosses will instead cast [**Go!**](https://www.wowhead.com/classic/spell=467764/go), which is the exact opposite - for 5 seconds, you must keep moving or else you'll take 500 shadow damage every 0.5 sec that you stand still.
+>

-*If running Black, I'd advise swapping at 3 stacks, since a Stop! happening mid-swap could cause you to gain another stack.
+> *If running Black, I'd advise swapping at 3 stacks, since a Stop! happening mid-swap could cause you to gain another stack.
 Having 3 and gaining a 4th stack is not fatal, but having 4 and gaining a 5th stack can be.*